Beginner And Advanced Drawing Ideas

 If you can not find any refreshing still-life images in your home, try finding a still-life photo in a magazine like Cook’s Illustrated or Pixabay.

 Please note that you can not sell drawings created by reference images you do not have the right to, but if you are practicing, it is ok to use a photo from Cook’s Illustrated or your favorite magazine.
-However, we strongly recommend not selling or posting any drawings from references you do not own the rights.
+However, we strongly recommend not selling or posting any drawings from references to you do not own the rights.

 Portrait Drawing Ideas